-As a further illustration, assume two other companies, SlowCo and ChaosCo, had the same operating cash flow and current liabilities as GrowCo in the example above.
-For year one, all three companies had a 0.33 CFR.
-Assume at the end of the following year, GrowCo’s CFR was 0.55, SlowCo’s was 1.13, and ChaosCo’s was negative 0.27.
+Let’s say two companies, SlowCo and ChaosCo, have the same operating cash flow and current liabilities as your business in the example above.
+For year one, all three companies have a 0.33 CFR.
+But at the end of the following year, your company’s new CFR is 0.55, SlowCo’s is 1.13, and ChaosCo’s is negative 0.27.

 With period-to-period trends, you compare one measure within the same company over multiple periods.
-GrowCo’s CFR improved, from 0.33 to 0.55, which, absent other information, would not raise any flags and is a positive sign.
-SlowCo’s CFR improved by a large amount, while ChaosCo’s situation appears to have declined at an alarming rate.
+Your company’s CFR improved, from 0.33 to 0.55, which, absent other information, does not raise any flags and is a positive sign.
+SlowCo’s CFR improved by a healthy amount, while ChaosCo’s situation appears to have declined at an alarming rate.
 You’d want to dig further into what caused these significant changes from one year to the next.

-A third layer involves trends across multiple ratios.
+A third technique involves exploring the relationship between multiple ratios.
 To complement the CFR, you could look into performance or working capital ratios.
-For example, with SlowCo, you might see that sales decreased from one year to the next, or the company improved how it managed accounts receivable and inventory.
+For example, with SlowCo, you might see that sales decreased from one year to the next, or perhaps the company improved how it managed accounts receivable and inventory.
 These changes would raise CFR.
-With ChaosCo, you might see a significant increase in sales, coupled with much higher accounts receivable and inventory balances.
-If you were a creditor to this company because you loaned money to it or are a supplier, you’d want to monitor how well it was managing its growth.
+With ChaosCo, you might see a significant increase in sales, but one that was coupled with much higher accounts receivable and inventory balances.
+If you were a creditor or supplier to this company, you’d want to monitor how well it was managing its growth.

 The CFR is a useful solvency indicator.
-Keeping an eye on this ratio and other metrics can provide you with important insight into a company’s ability to pay its bills.
-This is true whether the company is your own, or one with whom you do business.
+Keeping an eye on this ratio and other business metrics can provide you with important insight into a company’s ability to pay its bills.
+This is true whether the company is your own or one with whom you do business.
 Improve your cash flow with invoices, payments, and expense tracking.
 See how much cash you have on hand with QuickBooks.